 By default, the CFA735 reports any key event to the host.
 This command allows the key events to be enabled or disabled on an individual basis.

-The key events set to report are one of the items stored by the command 4 (0x04): Store Current State as Boot State.
+The key events set to report are stored by command 4 (0x04): Store Current State as Boot State.